 Kaleb remains with Minz in Bracebridge, recovering from a severe concussion and a large cut between his eyes, along with many bruises.
 Kaelyn is at Sicks Kids Hospital after undergoing exploratory surgery and facing internal infections.
 Matt and Cheryl are with their daughter at the hospital in Toronto and are also recovering from their own injuries.
 Matt has muscle tears, a bruised kidney, a fractured rib and a sprained back, while Cheryl has bruises caused by her seatbelt during impact.
 Minz said they are improving each day.

-“I myself as a mother never in my life expected to have to go through this…” said Minz.
+“I myself, as a mother, never in my life expected to have to go through this,” Minz said.
 “All I can say it that there was a true angel watching over them that night.”

-Anyone wishing to help with costs can e-mail firstname.lastname@example.org
+Anyone that wants to help with family with costs can e-mail firstname.lastname@example.org.

 See more images of the Caverson’s car below.